Olympic Stadium (Kyiv): History

+In preparation for the 1980 Summer Olympics, after 1977 the stadium underwent another reconstruction, receiving new drainage, an Olympic cauldron, a modernized lighting system with four 82-meter masts and various additional facilities.
+During that period the arena once again became known as the Republican Stadium.

 After Ukrainian independence in 1991, the stadium was given national status in 1996 and renamed again as the "Olympic" National Sports Complex.
-Kyivans still commonly refer to it as the Tsentralny (Central) or Respublykanskyi stadion (Republican Stadium), and the nearby metro station "Olimpiiska" that was also called "Respublykanskyi Stadion".
+Kyivans still commonly refer to it as the Tsentralny (Central) or Respublikanskyi stadion (Republican Stadium); the nearby metro station "Olimpiiska" was also initially called "Respublikanskyi Stadion".

 In 1997–99, the stadium was renovated again in accordance with FIFA guidelines, and its capacity was reduced to 83,450.
-The stadium continued to be the home ground of Dynamo with the Lobanovsky stadium serving as a training ground.
-Sometime after 1998 big changes took place as it was no longer efficient to keep and maintain the stadium as a club ground.
-Dynamo decided to reconstruct the Lobanovsky Dynamo Stadium as its primary ground because match attendances rarely exceeded 10,000 spectators.
-Since that time Olympic has been used primarily for football international matches and was lent to FC Dynamo Kyiv for high-profile home games when a high attendance was expected.
-However it is not the official home ground of Dynamo or any other Kyiv club, as they all have smaller home stadiums and training bases.
+The stadium continued to serve as the home territory of Dynamo, with the Lobanovsky stadium serving as a training ground.
+Sometime after 1998, major changes took place, as it was no longer efficient to keep and maintain the stadium as a club ground.
+Dynamo decided to reconstruct the Lobanovsky Dynamo Stadium as its primary ground, because match attendances rarely exceeded 10,000 spectators.
+Since that time, Olympic has been used primarily for football international matches, and it was lent to FC Dynamo Kyiv for high-profile home games when a high attendance was expected.
+However, it is not the official home ground of Dynamo or any other Kyiv club, as they all have smaller home stadiums and training bases.
 The stadium is an official home ground of the Ukraine national football team and was the official venue of the Ukrainian Cup final until 2008.
-From 2008 Olympic underwent a major reconstruction in preparation for the continental championship.
+In 2008, the stadium underwent a major reconstruction in preparation for the continental championship.

+During the 2019 Ukrainian presidential election, the debate between then-incumbent Petro Poroshenko and eventual winner Volodymyr Zelenskyy was held in the Olympic Stadium.

 Previous names

-For most of its history the stadium was known as the Republican Stadium.
+For most of its history, the stadium was known as the Republican Stadium.